astone282/draft-stone-spring-mpte-sr/draft-stone-spring-mpte-sr.md

 the neighboring Junction node on the broadcast link.
 The outgoing SID List of the Junction Segment simply contains the adjacency SID of the next-hop neighbor on the broadcast link.

+# Optimization

 ## Local optimization

-An individual Junction Segment can be locally optimized by adding new SID lists for additional downstream neighbors in the DAG or by removing existing downstream nodes.
-Additionally, the SR path between two Junction Nodes—whether directly or indirectly connected—may also be updated.
+Local optimization refers to updates applied to a single Junction node that can be performed without requiring coordinated updates across multiple nodes in the DAG.
+These operations are considered safe when they do not introduce forwarding loops or cause reachability interruptions within the DAG.

+Examples of local optimizations include:

+- Manipulating the weight distribution of the outgoing SID lists
+- Replacing an existing SID list with a more optimal one (e.g. using a new adjacency SID or updated SR path to the next Junction node).
+- Adding a new SID list toward an egress node that is not itself a Junction node.
+- Removing a SID list, provided that at least one other outgoing SID list remains active.
+- Adding a new SID list to a Junction node that connects to a new downstream sub-graph which is not yet connected to the DAG structure.

+While these operations are scoped to a single node, their correct application may still require awareness of the surrounding DAG structure to avoid introducing loops or reachability issues.
+For instance, the addition of a new SID list may require confirmation that the new sub-graph is not already part of the DAG, or that it connects loop free.

+Local optimizations may also be chained in sequence across multiple nodes.
+When each step maintains loop free and reachable properties, such a chain of updates is still considered local in nature.

+For example:

+- Cleaning up a upstream disconnected sub-graph following the removal of an upstream SID list (BSID is no longer used)

+It is important to note that local optimization differs from global optimization in that it does not require versioning or re-signaling of the entire DAG structure.

-Since a Junction Segment is realized via an SR Policy, the controller leverages existing protocol mechanisms to update its forwarding instructions, as the Junction Segment itself is represented as a candidate path within the SR Policy.
+Since a Junction Segment is realized via an SR Policy, the controller leverages existing protocol mechanisms to update a Junction segment forwarding instructions, as the Junction Segment itself is represented as a candidate path within the SR Policy.
 When updating an existing candidate path, the binding SID MUST NOT change, as doing so would cause traffic using that binding SID to drop until upstream consumers are updated.
 Such a change should instead be treated as a global optimization, not a local one.